dlab-berkeley/programming-fundamentals/1-2_create.md

 :q
 ~~~

-to quit vim.
+and `Enter` to quit vim.
 This can also be combined into one command:

 ~~~
 :wq
 ~~~

+When we ask for a listing, we can see our script is still there:

 ~~~ {.input}
 $ ls